 I am currently intrigued by OCaml.
 Their approach to typing is promising; they call it type inferencing.
 I have seen and understood fragmentary stories about how to use this to gain the combined benefits of static typing (efficiency) and latent typing (expressiveness).
 I have seen enough to be intrigued, but not yet convinced.
+(As of 2010 I am convinced that there is a significant application realm where OCaml has a substantial advantage over other languages that I know.)

-First a short comparison with Scheme.
-Scheme is a very much different language and the Scheme report can be read by an intelligent person with scarcely any computer background.
+First, a short comparison with Scheme.
+Scheme is a very much different language and the Scheme 5 report can be read by an intelligent person with scarcely any computer background.
 The OCaml definition requires many small concepts that are anything but elementary and are not explained in the official document.
 I think this is a property of the language and not the skill of the report authors.
 I think a more elementary description of OCaml is possible but that would serve a different audience.
 I would like to see how big it would be.
 I suspect that Haskel is worse on this spectrum.
 See this for more comparison.

 OCaml gives up several venerable language features.
-Type coercion and polymorphic infix operators and functions are gone.
+Type coercion and polymorphic infix operators and functions are mostly gone. (= < <= etc. remain.)
 Addition requires different infix operators for int and float.
 “3 + 4.2” has been valid since FORTRAN I. All expression contexts in OCaml are weak, except at the read-eval-print loop.
 This may be a small price to pay for the benefits.

 Whereas an informal intuition of Scheme’s dynamic types suffices for much Scheme programming, a more formal understanding of types and Caml’s language for expressing them is necessary for Caml programming.
-A conversation between the programer and compiler is typically necessary before the compiler will accept a program and this conversation is mostly about types in the meta-language about types.
+A conversation between the programmer and compiler is typically necessary before the compiler will accept a program and this conversation is mostly about types in the meta-language about types.

 Two months have passed and I see more strengths and weaknesses of OCaml.